Why men need it for fertility and testicular function

 When should FSH be tested in men?

-An FSH test is useful in the following cases:
+An FSH test is useful for:

 - Unfulfilled desire to have children